Analysis of Macromolecules Using Ligand Binding Assays (Nonclinical and Clinical)

 It may be necessary to increase the characterization of a ligand binding assay as a drug moves through the pipeline towards approval in order to better understand the strengths and limitations of an assay and how the results should be interpreted.
 Moreover, the regulatory landscape may change during the course of drug development and our bioanalytical scientists are continually monitoring new guidance documents and industry trends to minimize the risk to your programs.
 As a leading CRO, we are fully engaged and partner with you every step of the way from discovery to market.

-Frequently Asked Questions (FAQs) Ligand Binding Assays (LBAs)
+Frequently Asked Questions (FAQs) about Ligand Binding Assays (LBAs)

 How does a ligand binding assay work?